Zervice/pollytalk/src/content/blog/science-behind-language-learning-ai.md

 ## How AI Understands Language

-At its core, modern AI language models like those used in PollyTalk are built on neural networks that have been trained on vast amounts of text data.
+At its core, modern AI language models like those used in PollyTalkie are built on neural networks that have been trained on vast amounts of text data.
 These models learn patterns, grammar rules, vocabulary, and even cultural nuances through exposure to millions of examples of human language.

 The breakthrough technology known as transformer models has enabled AI to understand context and generate human-like responses.
 Unlike older systems that relied on predefined rules, today's AI can: